brunoqgalvao/detective-day/CASE_CREATION_PROMPT.md

     "Scientific evidence about the crime",
     "Time of death, cause of death",
     "Physical evidence analysis",
-    "No speculation, only facts"
+    "Complete list of all characters with their exact names and roles", "Explicit statement that no other characters exist", "No speculation, only facts"
   ],
   prosecutor: [
     "Basic case facts",
-    "All character names and roles",
-    "Requirements for prosecution",
+    "All character names and roles (COMPLETE LIST)", "Requirements for prosecution",
-    "Prime suspect identification"
+    "Prime suspect identification",
-  ]
+    "Explicit roster: 'The suspects are: [full list with roles]'" ]
 };
 ```